Local government in Ukraine: Concept and structure

 The local state administrations are bodies (agents) of state executive power at local level that are subordinated to bodies of executive power of higher level, and also accountable to and under the control of the relevant representative bodies (local councils) in the field of the powers delegated to them.
 Their functions have state nature (reflect the state interest), predetermined by tasks and problems of state significance and they are the embodiment of the policy of deconcentration.
 At functional level the local state executive government does not have independent rights and powers distinct and separate from the rights and powers of bodies of the central state government.

 As for territorial communities, they are natural corporations of local residents who carry out self-government directly or through local self-governing authorities and exist on principles of self-organization and are not subordinated hierarchically to other government entities.

 The village, township, or city mayor is the chief executive of the local community at the village (or association of several villages), town or city level, elected by universal, equal and direct suffrage by secret ballot every four years in the manner prescribed by law.
 The village or township mayor leads the executive committee of the respective village, township or city council, and presides at its meetings.

 The deputies elected in local elections work on a voluntary basis.
 Meaning that they work for free for 5 years in a row.

 In 2015 a new administrative unit amalgamated hromada was created meaning settlement councils, rural councils and a city of district significance can create a new administrative unit.
 This new administrative unit was created to help the financial and administrate power and independence of rural Ukraine.
-According to December 2019 draft constitutional changes submitted to the Verkhovna Rada by President Volodymyr Zelensky the amalgamated hromadas are planned to replace the raions of Ukraine.
+According to December 2019 draft constitutional changes submitted to the Verkhovna Rada by President Volodymyr Zelensky the amalgamated hromadas were planned to replace the raions of Ukraine.